AshishMaru/KotlinWithCoroutines/README.md

 # KotlinWithCoroutines

-#In this project you will get basic idea of how we can use kotlin, retrofit viewmodels and coroutines for network call, I used FourSquare API to get nearBy restaurants data.
+In this project, you will get a basic idea of how we can use kotlin, retrofit view models and coroutines for the network call, I used FourSquare Places API to get the list of nearby restaurants data.